gameboxthing/renpy_parser/README.md

 This is a python script that parses a plain text file into renpy code.

-I wrote this program mainly because I didn't want to copy and paste every single line of the script a friend was writing
+I wrote this program mainly because I didn't want to copy and paste every single line of the script a friend was writing.

 ## Usage
-open up the *main.py* file and change the input file, or just copy and paste your script into the input file.
+Open up the `main.py` file and change the input file, or just copy and paste your script into the input file.

-Assuming you already have python installed becasue it is required for renpy, just run the *main.py* and you will get the output and script files.
-Thats it.
+Assuming you already have python installed becasue it is required for renpy, just run the `main.py` and you will get the output and script files.
+Thats it!

 ## Formatting
 This parser does require some specific syntax to make everything work, but it